Configuration Management Tools

 - CM of environments (development, test, product, production); may be multiples of each

 - Multiplatform capabilities (personal computer, local area network, Web, mainframe, data centers, etc.)

-- Release engineering of all types of Change Requests (CRs) (e.g., normal releases, routine releases such as operating system and security updates and patches, break fixes, emergency)
+- Release engineering of all types of requests for changes (e.g., normal releases, routine releases such as operating system and security updates and patches, break fixes, emergency)